deftasparagusanaconda/daamath/readme.md

 "why does `pow(2, 3)` return a float? i expected an int"

-"why do i have to know `powf`, `pow` and `powl` in C? cant they just make one `pow`?"
+"why do i have to know `powf`, `pow` and `powl` in C? cant they just make one `pow`? what? `<tgmath.h>`? thats kinda obscure..."

-"i know my int is even so i divide it by 2. why did you promote it to a float? its still supposed to be an int!"
+"what?? when did this become a float??"

 "i wish i could translate my math code from C to Python but it gives me different results"

+"i wish i could change from 64-bit precision to 128-bit precision without having to rewrite everything"

+"i wish i could do error-raising exact arithmetic with my fast datatypes"

-"why is there no `log(num, base)` in C?"
+"why is there no `log(num, base)`? its very annoying to have to write out `log(num) / log(base)` manually everytime"

 "but `log(-1)` is defined in the complex numbers. you mean i have to use `clog` for that? `log` should be able to do that if i pass a complex number"